 Back to Bushwhacking

-I haven’t done much bushwhacking in recent years because I’ve been focused on Redlining a second round.
+I haven’t done much bushwhacking in recent years because I’ve been focused on other hiking projects.
 But I’ve been on a few off-trail adventures recently with friends that have rekindled my interest and I’m seriously considering finishing the NH200 highest (currently at 78% completed) and possibly going after the NH500 highest as well (34% completed).
 I don’t get all Ga-Ga about hiking lists, but they do give you a goal to shoot for and a community to be a part of.
-There’s also a lot of adventure lurking on the NH500 list, something that I miss after Redlining for the past 6 years on hiking trails, even if some of those trails are quite obscure.
+There’s also a lot of adventure lurking on the NH500 list, something that I miss after hiking for the past 6 years on trails, even if some of those trails are quite obscure.

 The thing that I enjoy about bushwhacking is the same thing that I enjoy about hiking and backpacking, namely the planning, and then the adventure of going someplace new without knowing what to expect in advance.
 I get a lot of satisfaction from being self-reliant in those situations.